Influencer marketing is a phrase that has been thrown around a lot over the last couple of years and it’s for a good reason.

 These seven are some of the best FinTech influencer blogs that we’ve come across.

 1. Bernard Lunn’s Daily FinTech

 Despite not being very active on Twitter, Bernard Lunn holds some serious sway in the FinTech community.
-With decades of experience in technology and an unrivalled entrepreneurial spirit, his blog is a go-to source for all things FinTech.
+With decades of experience in technology and a Fintech founder with an unrivalled entrepreneurial spirit, his blog is a go-to source for all things FinTech.

 Daily FinTech delivers on the promise implied in its name - daily doses of insightful and personable content on anything and everything related to FinTech.

 There will often be a week of content based around a specific theme.
 This week, as you might be able to tell from the screenshot, is all about wearable tech, and is part of a series on the impact of various disruptive technologies on finance.